John Cunningham (RAF officer): Propaganda

-In early 1941 the British press, with permission from the Air Ministry, was allowed to approach Cunningham and write about his experiences.
+In early 1941, the British press, with permission from the Air Ministry, was allowed to approach Cunningham and write about his experiences.
 One of the motivating reasons for the lack of censorship was morale.
 In the early stages of the Blitz, the perception among the civilian population was that the Germans could attack at will over Britain during the night.
-Publication of Cunningham's exploits was an attempt to assure the public that the RAF was fighting back and imposing losses upon the Luftwaffe.
+Publication of Cunningham's exploits was an attempt to assure the public that the RAF was fighting back, and imposing losses upon the Luftwaffe.
 Cunningham was singled out for attention for this purpose, though Rawnsley's contribution to his success was virtually ignored.

-The Air Ministry did not want to allow the enemy to learn that the RAF night-fighter aircraft had airborne radar.
+The Air Ministry did not want to allow the enemy to learn that the RAF night fighter aircraft had aircraft interception radar.
 German night fighters would not be equipped with such devices on a large scale until much later.
 Instead, a legend was created to explain Cunningham's successes.
 As he was the first night fighter ace, the press was allowed to publish his picture.
 The captions read that his eyesight was so exceptional it allowed him to see in the dark with the same visual ability as a domestic cat.
 It was also said that his diet of carrots provided him with vitamin A, which allowed him to maintain excellent night vision.
-Cunningham detested the ensuing public adulation, but he accepted the "Cats-Eyes" tag as a necessary deception.
+Cunningham detested the ensuing public adulation, but he accepted the 'Cat's Eyes' tag as a necessary deception.
 The propaganda story served its purpose for the populace when it was released to the public in January 1941.
 But the success of night defences also told the Germans that the RAF was either improving its techniques, or it had something new.

-The premier night fighter aces in the RAF—Cunningham, Braham and Branse Burbridge—did not appreciate press attention.
+The premier night fighter aces in the RAF; Cunningham, Braham, and Branse Burbridge, did not appreciate press attention.
 In the case of Cunningham and Burbridge, this may have stemmed from deeper religious convictions about combat and killing.
 Burbridge became a priest during the war, and neither he nor Cunningham cooperated with biographers when approached to have their exploits described in print after the war.
 During the war, Braham also shunned the lime-light.
 The Daily Express asked to interview him, but he declined.
 Much to Braham's embarrassment, his father gave interviews about his famous son in 1943.
 When no stories were forthcoming, the newspapers soon lost interest.
 Braham and Cunningham were certainly aware of each other as a result of the press attention, and a competitive rivalry developed.
 In his book Scramble, Braham mentioned with pride the night he surpassed Cunningham's score permanently.